MetaSolutionsAB/entrystore.js/README.md

 Fourth, we need to construct a URI for the entry to fetch:

-    var entryURI = es.getEntryURI("1", "_top")
+    var entryURI = es.getEntryURI("1", "5")

-Here we are assuming there is a contextId "1" and a entryId "_top" in the referred to repository, this is always the case if you are connecting to an in-memory test installation where some test-suite of data is made available by default, change accordingly otherwise.
+Here we are assuming there is a contextId "1" and a entryId "5" in the referred to repository.
+For in-memory test installation with the test-suite installed these ids exists by default, change accordingly otherwise.

 Fifth, we need to load the entry and wait for the result using the Promise approach (the .then method).